grzesikluk/projecteuler/src/main/java/eulerproject/level4/problem96/README.md

 5. END - solved

 ##### Addition to the algorithm  - addition to #3 above
-1. if the field is only remaining in square row/col, entire col/row
-2. for all missing positions check if it is the only possible position to be filled
-3. if #2 is yes place the value and goto #4
-4. go to next field
+1. get all possible positions for field S1
+2. from S1 remove all Sn possible positions for the same row/column/square
+3. if S1 len is 1 set this position for field

 #####Todo
 The algo is not working properly.
 For some matrixes it is stuck with no 1 element missing